LindaDansereau/my-test-repository/home-town.md

 Calgary, Alberta, Canada

-Gateway to the Rocky mountains
+Gateway to the Rocky mountains where there is awesome skiing.